nim-works/nimskull/doc/nims.rst

 Cross-Platform
 --------------

-It is a cross-platform scripting language that can run where Nim can run, e.g. you can not run Batch or PowerShell on Linux or Mac, the Bash for Linux might not run on Mac, there are no unit tests tools for Batch, etc.
+It is a cross-platform scripting language that can run where |Nimskull| can run, e.g. you can not run Batch or PowerShell on Linux or Mac, the Bash for Linux might not run on Mac, there are no unit tests tools for Batch, etc.